icoderp/Py6PersonalAssistant/README.md

 ## Welcome to the project 'Personal Assistant'!
-This is console bot made by the 'CodeLines' team.
+This is console bot made by the 'CodeLion' team.

 This bot works in three modes: